stealthaction/Stealthaction/README.md

 ![Header](https://github.com/stealthaction/Stealthaction/blob/main/assets/d688d5e.gif)

-## i'm a python evangelist for students and a young QA
+## i'm a python evangelist for students and a QA

 ### Languages and Tools